At Home Activities with Your 6-12 Month Old Baby

-I’m sitting in an airport putting the final touches on this post and I miss this cute little face so much already!
+I’m sitting in an airport putting the final touches on this post while I fly to a conference and I miss this cute little face so much already!
 But really, does it get any cuter than chubby little babies in sweet little outfits?
 Just me?
 Didn’t think so 🙂

 She isn’t crawling but loves to be standing up and leaning on things.
-We got her first little pair of Freshly Picked mocs and I can’t get over how darling it is to get her dressed (and thanks for all of your suggestions on going with the blush! you were right, it is practically a neutral).
 As a 7 months old baby, she also loves putting everything within reach in her mouth and LOVES the solid food she’s tried.
 She’s getting better about actually swallowing it and she gets so excited whenever it’s time to eat that the food ends up everywhere (she insists on holding the spoon with me and by the end it’s all over both her hands, her mouth, her clothes… you name it).

 We are finally starting to get into a more normal routine around here and we have afternoon naps lining up for both babies.
 Because Adelaide’s naps are shorter than Lincoln’s one long nap (he just turned two and takes one afternoon nap while she takes one morning and one afternoon nap), I find myself with 30-60 minutes each afternoon when it is just the two of us, me and my 7 month old baby.